ivannp/cync/README.md

 Using different operating systems and preferring tools which work on all?
 Then cync provides an alternative solution.

+# Status
+cync is in early alpha stages.
+Currently it's mostly useful to potential contributors of the project.

 # Quick Introduction
 cync has different modes, but let's start with the simplest example.